 Tips for choosing the best carbohydrates for cycling

-• Choose sources of complex carbohydrates such as whole grains, whole wheat pasta, legumes and vegetables.
+• Choose sources of complex carbohydrates such as whole grains, whole-wheat pasta, legumes, and vegetables.

-Proteins: essential for muscle building
+Proteins: essential for building muscle

 Recommended amount of protein